ranzivillaruz/ranzivillaruz/README.md

 ### Hi there 👋

-I am Ranzi, Computer Engineering student from Polytechnic University of the Philipppines Aspiring Web and Mobile Developer
+I am Ranzi, a Computer Engineering student at the Polytechnic University of the Philippines, aspiring to become a Web and Mobile Developer

 ### Im currently Learning